Batavia FTC Robotics State Qualifying Competition

 b) Software inspections

-c) Field connectivity and verification
+c) Field test and verification

 You must pass inspection in order to compete.
 If you are having problems passing inspection, let us know immediately.
 If you don't pass inspection the first time, it's not the end of the world.
 We will find someone to help you.
 We want every team to be able to compete and have a great time.

 The hardware and software inspection checklists are located in the game manual in the back.
-This is another excellent resouce for making sure you have a greater chance of passing inspection - Get Ready for Inspection.

 Robot Inspection Checklist (print this out, fill it in, and bring it with you to inspection)